-The training series Design of Marine Propulsion Systems is a unique technical and international oriented series for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
+The training series Marine Propulsion Systems is a unique technical and international oriented training for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
 Topics during the five modules range from different power plant concepts and components to integrating components into properly matched propulsion systems.
 Working principles and characteristics of propulsors, internal combustion engines and electric power generation and distribution systems will all be dealt with throughout the training series.
 The series concludes with a module on matching engines with propulsors including off-design operation of propulsion systems.

 The second module ‘Marine Propulsor Characteristics’ will provide the participants with a thorough understanding of the working principles of a wide variety of marine propulsors.

 The main characteristics and design aspects of the main marine propulsors will be explained during the second module.
 The participants will learn about the characteristics of the different propulsors and their design considerations.
 The physical and hydrodynamic principles of propellers, such as lift, wake and cavitation will be explained.
 Distinctive differences between the propulsors will be laid out.
 The theory is practised by means of exercises during the module.
 At the end of this module the participant will be able to decide which type of propulsor will be suited best for a particular vessel design.

 - Introduction to: ship propulsion, propulsors, drives and basic hydrodynamics

 - Propeller geometry, working principle of a propeller, pitch and slip